xcart/xc5-manual/en/general_setup/new_upgrade.md

 *   If your store has modules that do not exist in the marketplace (e.g. you uploaded them via **Upload add-on** button) and you are doing a **minor upgrade, **you will be advised to disable them, although it is not necessary![]({{site.baseurl}}/attachments/7505469/7602690.png)
 *   If your store has modules that do not exist in the marketplace (e.g. you uploaded them via **Upload add-on** button) and you are doing a **major upgrade,** you will be told that **they ****will be disabled automatically**![]({{site.baseurl}}/attachments/7505469/7602691.png)

-After clicking **Continue **button, X-Cart will start downloading upgrade packs for core and modules.
+After clicking **Continue **button, X-Cart will start downloading the upgrade packs for the core and modules.

 NOTE: if this step times out because of bad connection, you can try to adjust the REQUEST_LONG_TTL constant in the `<X-Cart 5>/var/run/classes/XLite/Core/Marketplace.php` script, so that X-Cart would be able to download all the files in time.